 Here are some basic facts about concealed carry in Washington:

 - With some exceptions, pistols and semi-automatic rifles may only be possessed and carried by people aged 21 and over who have not lost their right to possess a firearm (such as by a felony conviction) and have not undergone gun rights restoration.

 - Washington State’s concealed carry laws only allow for the licensure of handguns.
 Other firearms are not covered by the state’s concealed pistol license.

 - The Washington Concealed Pistol License allows you to concealed carry a loaded pistol on your person in your vehicle.
 Without a license, you must keep the firearm unloaded and out of view.

-- You may concealed carry in your home or fixed-location business at any time without a license..
+- You may concealed carry in your home or fixed-location business, which you control, at any time without a license..

 Washington State Concealed Carry Laws: “Shall Issue”

 Washington is a “shall issue” state meaning that as long as you meet the legal requirements for obtaining a concealed pistol license and pass the background check, law enforcement is required to grant you the license.
 There are no training requirements, and law enforcement has no authority to turn you down on its own discretion.

 If you do encounter problems with Washington State’s open carry laws or getting your concealed pistol license in Washington State, our Washington gun lawyers here at Findley & Rogers is ready to help you.